tsterritt/jasypt/README.md

 Examples of using Jasypt encryption in different contexts.

  - jasypt-basics: junit classes to demonstrate using Jasypt encryption utilities, including adding a custom provider (BouncyCastle).
-   Also has a Main app to encrypt strings that are used in tests
+   Also has a Main app to encrypt text.

- - jasypt-camel-spring4: a simple Java Camel app that demonstrates configuring the Camel properties component to use a Jasypt properties parser.
+ - jasypt-camel-spring4: a simple Camel route and test clases to demonstrates how to configure the Camel properties component to use a Jasypt properties parser.
-   Uses the custom BouncyCastle provider
+   Uses the custom BouncyCastle provider, uses Spring Java config.

  - jasypt-spring4-java: demonstrates using Jasypt using Spring 4 Java configuration